Hey Kids (Start Here)

 Dear Dr. Geiszler,

-And along these same lines, I am incredibly interested to hear your take on what is known of the physiologic effects of kaiju blood.
-There has been nothing but yellow journalism here regarding the topic—primarily, I suspect, because all of the scientists who attempted to collect samples perished in the attempt.
-I am certain you’ve thought extensively on the subject, and it is at least peripherally related to your area of expertise.
+Along these same lines, I am incredibly interested to hear your take on what is known of the physiologic effects of kaiju blood.
+There has been nothing but yellow journalism here regarding the topic—primarily, I suspect, because all the scientists who attempted to collect samples perished in the attempt.
+I am certain you’ve thought extensively on the subject.
 Do you know if even basic epidemiological data are available?
 I can’t imagine the stories related by the popular press are true.
-For instance, the claim that aeorosolized blood can permeate a filter-based respirator.
+For instance, the claim that aerosolized blood can permeate a filtered respirator.
 Is this actually the case?

-I shall leave off my rambling here and resign myself to another fruitless appeal for material funding tomorrow.
+I shall leave off my rambling here and resign myself to making yet another fruitless appeal for funding tomorrow.
 Think stochastically favorable thoughts in my direction at 03:00 EST if you are awake.

 Sincerely,